 have to drive a good ways to find a provider that's in-network.

-We roughly divided up the 1400+ miles into segments of one afternoon (I
+We roughly divided up drive into segments of one afternoon (I

 had my last medical appointment the morning we left), one full

 day, a second full day, and one morning on the road.
 Although we ended up

 driving farther the first two days than originally planned because of